About

 - Why do I exist?

 I like reading philosophy, which humbles and inspires me (fun fact: I once majored in it!).
-So don’t be too surprised if we suddenly start discussing about the meaning of life in a casual conversation (I won’t make it scary, I promise). ;)
+So don’t be too surprised if we suddenly start discussing the meaning of life in a casual conversation (I won’t make it scary, I promise). ;)

 However, now instead of analyzing the limit of reasoning, I want to use my ability of reasoning to push the limit of reasoning.
 At present Artificial Intelligence is my best answer.